Little fresh meat: Star power and commercial value

 This term has been widely used as a selling point by Chinese entertainment agencies in defining a star, and often helps the star in gaining more fans.

 Box office

 Films featuring "little fresh meat" have done well at the box office, in return for some of these films' low production cost.
 This is due to the devout fanbase of the stars.
-In particular, the media coined Lu Han's massive influence among his followers as the Lu Han effect, which helped achieve high ratings for the television drama Fighter of the Destiny in spite of poor reviews from critics.
+In particular, the media coined actor Lu Han's massive influence among his followers as the Lu Han effect, which helped achieve high ratings for the television drama Fighter of the Destiny in spite of poor reviews from critics.

 Diversification of label

-The popularity of "little fresh meat" have allowed the media to create new representations of male beauty on screen, thus diversifying the type of characters portrayed by actors in television and films.
+The popularity of "little fresh meat" has allowed the media to create new representations of male beauty on screen, thus diversifying the type of characters portrayed by actors in television and films.
 Males who possess delicate and feminine features are no longer met with contempt or ridicule.

 Negative criticism

-Astronomically high salaries
+High salaries

 It has been reported that the high salaries demanded by some "little fresh meats" have caused a detrimental impact on film profits.